adriangalera/docs/docs/Hacking/Write-ups/Hack the box/easy/Fluffy/Fluffy.md

 The PDF warns the sysadm to patch the system to mitigate the impact of the following CVEs:

 CVE-2025-24996 - Critical

+Looks like this vulnerability allows a user to trick NTLM into connect as another user.
+There's no POC available, however, ChatGPT suggest to use https://github.com/p0dalirius/Coercer to check if we're lucky.

 CVE-2025-24071 - Critical

+Looks like there's a poc for CVE-2025-24071: https://github.com/DeshanFer94/CVE-2025-24071-POC-NTLMHashDisclosure-.
+The idea is the attacker will try to perform smb auth and the vulnerability will leak the NTLMv2 hash of the user, since we have a bunch of users, we can try to guess the password from the leaked hashes.

 CVE-2025-46785 - High

+Related with a Buffer overflow in Zoom Workplace application.
+Maybe to be used for privilege escalation?

 CVE-2025-29968 - High

+Looks like denial of service vulnerability

 CVE-2025-21193 - Medium

+Spoofing in Active Directory, might be interesting

 CVE-2025-3445  - Low

+Relates to mholt/archiver golang

 Most likely one of these vulnerabilities will be useful to us